LeNikota/linked_list/README.md

     return string + "null";
   }
 ```

+`insertAt(value, index)`:

+- Inserts a value at the index
+- If the index not specified prepends the value;
+- Throw an exception if the index negative or less then the size of the list

 ```JS
 insertAt(value, index = 0) {
     if (index < 0 || index > this.size) {